Park is open year-round, from dawn to dusk.

 Stackhouse Park’s main entrance is located on Luzerne Street, next to the Westmont Municipal Building.

-The park can also be accessed by way of city streets, including Norton Road, Julia Drive, Drexel Street, Fayette Street, and Crystal Street.
+The park can also be accessed by way of city streets, including Norton Road, Julia Drive, Drexel Avenue, Fayette Street, and Crystal Street.

 Dogs and other domestic animals must be kept under the immediate control of a responsible person at all times.